CPI drops 0.5 pct over June quarter after oil price slump

 Housing and household utilities rose 0.6 per cent, driven by higher prices for rentals for housing - up 0.6 per cent).

-Stats NZ said the Covid-19 pandemic and subsequent alert level response created some interruptions in data collection and methodological challenges for the uarter CPI.
+Stats NZ said the Covid-19 pandemic and subsequent alert level response created some interruptions in data collection and methodological challenges for the quarter CPI.

 "They have also created a lot of volatility in the data," the department said.